Alewives Anonymous, Inc.

-The other ladder is in Rochester, approximately twelve miles upstream from the first ladder, at the headwaters of the Mattapoisett River where the herring reach their destination and make the final transition from the river into Snipatuit Pond (710 acres) where they spawn.
-This ladder is a traditional concrete sluice way with planks to create steps for the herring to climb the two to three feet in elevation difference between the river and pond
+The other ladder is in Rochester, approximately twelve miles upstream from the first ladder, at the headwaters of the Mattapoisett River where the herring reach their destination and make the final transition from the river into Snipatuit Pond (710 +/- acres) where they spawn.
+This ladder is a traditional concrete weir and pool fish way constructed by Massachusetts Division of Marine Fisheries for the herring to climb the two to three feet in elevation difference between the river and pond.

 There are also two fish ladders on the Sippican River, which flows from Rochester to Marion, joining the Weweantic River before reaching Buzzards Bay.

-The other fish ladder, also in Rochester, is approximately two more miles upstream where the herring reach their destination and make the final transition from the Sippican River into Leonard’s Pond where they spawn.
-This a Denil type ladder of wood construction that facilitates the herrings transition from the river into the pond, an elevation difference of about four feet to five feet.
+The second fish ladder, also in Rochester, is approximately two more miles upstream where the herring reach their destination and make the final transition from the Sippican River into Leonard’s Pond (a 54 acre +/- man made pond) where they spawn.
+The original wooden Denil ladder built in 1993 by Massachusetts Division of Marine Fisheries using materials donated by Alewives Anonymous, Inc. was replaced in 2010 through a project led by the Town of Rochester, designed by Tibbetts Engineering Corp. and installed by Marine Tech Inc. with two ten foot sections of aluminum Alaskan steep pass ladder, also provided by the Massachusetts Division of Marine Fisheries.
+After several changes and adjustments, the ladder was operational for the Spring migration of herring starting in 2013.
+It facilitates the herring’s transition from the river into the pond, an elevation difference of about four feet.

 Both rivers have a herring population comprised of the alewives and the blue back species, (collectively referred to as river herring).
 The majority of herring in each of these rivers is alewives.
 The alewives spawn in the quiet waters of the ponds where as the blue backs spawn in the moving waters of the rivers.